Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

     - When you want to develop RTOS application in Nuclei SDK, please don't reconfigure ``SysTimer`` and ``SysTimer Software Interrupt``, since it is already used by RTOS portable code.
+    - In all RTOS ports, ``__RWMB()`` memory barriers are placed after interrupt enable/disable and CSR operations to ensure the CSR write completes before subsequent instructions execute.
+This is especially important for SMP systems to prevent CPU/compiler reordering issues.

 .. _design_rtos_freertos: